Aofficial0/MOTIVATIONQUEST/README.md

 no dependencies or framework

 <h1>IT WORKS BEST ON PC / TABLET <H1>
+  (not responsive yet but couldn't wait to #share  xD )

 This repository shows  my 3D avatar telling the story of staring strong and facing drops and getting back on the feed